 - Mobile phone operators will also most likely help criminals to steal tens of millions of dollars, see here.
 The same happened to me: my mobile phone was stolen, and an SFR store in Paris have issued me a new SIM card … without asking for my ID.
 Any criminal can steal your identity and mobile phone operators do not care! and then reset your passwords for other accounts, maybe log to your bank, steal your bitcoins etc.

-- Crypto currency is where loads of money get stolen; 1 billion in 2018, see here.
+- Crypto currency is where loads of money gets stolen:

 - At least 325 millions of dollars were earned by creators of CryptoWall malware.